Webinar

 Payfacs look after:

-• Making sure payments meet compliance requirements like PCI, and so on,
+• Making sure payments meet compliance requirements like PCI, and so on

-However, when comparing payment facilitators vs merchant of record providers, payfacs are not responsible for tax calculation and filing them.
+When comparing payment facilitators vs merchant of record providers, the main difference is that payfacs are not responsible for tax calculation and filing them.
 That’s up to the seller to handle.
-Payment facilitators still need to:

 • Calculate tax on every transaction